-10.2.2 Lecture rooms, halls and other instruction facilities
+11.2.2 Lecture rooms, halls and other instruction facilities

 The department uses lecture rooms within the whole university.
 Lecture rooms and halls are managed at institutional level by ms. M. de Voogd, Auditorium 2.08, telephone number (040)(247) 2645 or on e-mail zaalreserveringen@tue.nl.
 Reservations of the meeting and instruction rooms in MetaForum can be arranged through the department student administration, telephone number (040)(247) 2379/ 8343.
 Or on e-mail studadm.win@tue.nl.
+Alternatively, you can book a smaller room using the Book My Space app, see the intranet website of Book My Space.

-10.2.3 Library services
+11.2.3 Library services